 - Add swiss chard; cook until chard has become wilted and liquid is reduced and almost completely evaporated.
 Remove from stove, stir parmesan cheese, 2 teaspoons lemon juice.
 Serve warm with additional parmesan cheese grated for garnish.

 Please note adding dark greens to the same pot as beans will slightly discolor them (rainbow chard adds a lovely pink hue).
-If you want to avoid that, saute or boil greens in a separate pan and add only at the end.
+If you want to avoid that, sauté or boil the greens in a separate pan and add only at the end.
 If you don't have time to soak the beans overnight, do a quick soak: bring a large pot of water to boil, then pour over dried beans.
 Let sit for 10 minutes, then cook as directed.

 What others are saying